PACKING & STORAGE TIPS

 - Do not store any toxins or flammables such as paint, oil, or gasoline.

-More Tips for Packing Your Storage Unit
+More Tips for Packing Your Storage Space/Unit

 - Leave a small space between the wall and your storage items to allow for ventilation.
 Do not lean items against walls as to leave air space around the unit’s perimeter to aid ventilation.